Constraining the isotropic CPT-odd coefficients of the Standard Model Extension by a combined DUNE and ESSnuSB analysis: Results and discussions

 In Fig.~\ref{f6dune}, we show the precision sensitivity to the leptonic $CP$-phase in the presence of LIV.
-We observe that the precision sensitivity of $\delta_{CP}$ is modified, at high significance ($\sqrt{\Delta \chi^2} \gtrsim 7\sigma$ C.L.), by the inclusion of non-zero SME coefficients ($|a_{\alpha \beta}|$ or $|a_{\alpha \beta}^Z|$) from the off-diagonal ($e-\mu$) and ($e-\tau$) channels, while remaining practically unchanged by the presence of the $(\mu-\tau)$ channel.
-Hence, a robust measurement of $\delta_{CP}$ can be accomplished even in the presence of Lorentz violating effects from the non-diagonal channels.
+We observe that the precision sensitivity of $\delta_{CP}$ is slightly modified, with high significance ($\sqrt{\Delta \chi^2} \gtrsim 6\sigma$ CL), by including non-zero SME coefficients ($a_{\alpha \beta}$) from the off-diagonal ($e-\tau$) parameter, while remaining practically unchanged by the presence of parameters ($e-\mu$) and $(\mu-\tau)$.
+Hence, a robust measurement of $\delta_{CP}$ can be accomplished even in the presence of Lorentz violating effects from non-diagonal coefficients.